 For each engine (Graphics, Media, and Blitter), there is a register that will be used for recording the first page fault that occurs for that engine.
 Subsequent faults will be treated as described above, but will not be recorded, until the valid bit of that register is cleared by Software (Valid bit is set when the first fault for that engine happens).
-This will provide a lead to Software on when did things started going wrong (For IVB, page faults are supposed to be caused by some SW programming error)
+This will provide a lead to Software on when things started going wrong.

-Graphics Engine Fault register Definition:
+Graphics Engine Fault Register Definition: